cvicens/Redhatters-Project/README.md

 # Introduction
-When I first was approached to create an application for an event involving ann interactive quiz I immediatly got excited because it sounded both cool and challenging.
+When I was first approached to create an application for an event involving an interactive quiz I immediatly got excited because it sounded both cool and challenging.

 The idea evolved to a hybrid app were attendees to the event could see the agenda of an event and participate in an interactive quiz.